 Compressed Natural Gas

 In addition to its gas and liquid states, natural gas may also be compressed to be used as a fuel for vehicles.
-According to NGV Global, there were over 26 million Natural Gas Vehicles (NGVs) operating worldwide by July of 2018, including motorcycles, cars, vans, light and heavy duty trucks, buses, lift trucks, locomotives, even ships and ferries.
+According to NGV Global, there were over 26 million Natural Gas Vehicles (NGVs) operating worldwide by November 2018 (the most recent date data were available for), including motorcycles, cars, vans, light and heavy-duty trucks, buses, lift trucks, locomotives, even ships and ferries.
 From 1996 to 2018, the number of NGVs has grown by nearly 3,000%!
-(850,445 vehicles in 1996 and 26,163,564 vehicles in 2018, according to NGV Global.)
-As you can see in the image below, global growth is driven by the Asia-Pacific region and to a lesser extent Latin America.
+(850,445 vehicles in 1996 and 26,366,422 vehicles in 2018, according to NGV Global.)
+As you can see in the image below, global growth is driven by the Asia-Pacific region and to a lesser extent, Latin America.

 In the United States, however, at 175,000 in 2017 the number of NGVs is small and increasing slowly.
 Vehicles fueled by natural gas get fewer miles on a tank of fuel and, here, refueling stations are not widely available and new CNG-fueled vehicles are limited.
 According to the U.S. DOE, the 2016 Chevrolet Impala Bi-Fuel (CNG) is the only new vehicle currently available in the U.S. However, conventional gasoline, and diesel vehicles can be retrofitted for CNG.